 Additionally, the north side of Crown Square plays host to the National War Memorial.
 The Memorial was built to commemorate Scottish lives lost in WWI.
 Decorations adorning the monument were effected by many well-known artists before it was consecrated in 1927.

 3) The Royal Palace, Stone of Destiny, and Crown Jewels:

 The Royal Palace acted as the main repository for the Crown Jewels and state documents for centuries.
 They were only removed in 1291 when Edward I sent the jewels and papers to London, and over 350 years later right before Oliver Cromwell captured Edinburgh Castle.

-The Crown Jewels are comprised of a scepter (gifted by Pope Alexander VI to James VI in 1494), a sword (presented by Pope Julius II to James IV in 1501), a crown forged using Scottish-mined gold (with 94 brilliant pearls) and 40 jewels.
+The Crown Jewels are comprised of a scepter (gifted by Pope Alexander VI to James IV in 1494), a sword (presented by Pope Julius II to James IV in 1507), a crown forged using Scottish-mined gold (with 94 brilliant pearls) and 40 jewels.

 Edinburgh Castle also allows visitors to view the famed Stone of Destiny (otherwise referred to as the Stone of Scone).
 It was famously taken by Edward I and stowed beneath the English throne in London before being returned to Scotland in 1996.

 The Great Hall, built in the 16th century, served as a meeting point for the Scottish parliament until 1640, after which it was converted into a military hospital and barracks.
 Restored during the 19th century, it now houses an impressive collection of armour and arms.

 4) Prisoners of War Exhibition and Mons Meg Bombard: